Uni Open Days are the actual best.

 Maximise your time and plan visiting 2 universities in one day if you can.

-While this may not be ideal if you want to spend all day at one campus, it can be very useful if you want to see two uni’s, talk to people from each one and compare them.
-A great double open day its USYD and UTS because they are just down the road from each other!
+While this may not be ideal if you want to spend all day at one campus, it can be very useful if you want to see two unis and talk to people from each one and compare them.

 Wondering how to make the right decision when choosing which university you’d like to attend in 2019?